root@krueger:~/products/kineo$ cat README

 A premium health system built to feel guided, credible, and sticky from the first tap.

-One guided mobile system
+One guided browser-first member system

 My role